 For example, look at California’s executive branch, which has nearly 230,000 employees.
 Each state agency or department manages its own HR complaints, while each entity assigns at least one Equal Employment Opportunity (EEO) officer to sort out sexual harassment claims and carry out internal investigations.
 More often than not, the victim has to wait long weeks or months to get a response, and there have been numerous cases when sexual harassment complaints were completely ignored.

-If we really want to keep the #MeToo movement afloat and get rid of the despicable issue that has turned many workplaces into rotten, hostile environment, we must act accordingly.
+If we really want to keep the #MeToo movement afloat and get rid of the despicable issue that has turned many workplaces into a rotten, hostile environment, we must act accordingly.
 If you have been a victim of sexual harassment at work, do not hesitate to speak to a Los Angeles sexual harassment attorney from the Kaufman Law Firm.

 Do not give your HR department a chance to put your sexual harassment claim on the dusty shelves and pretend as if there was no complaint in the first place.
 Do not let your HR department cover up the harasser’s misconduct.
 Go straight to an experienced lawyer who will bring the harasser to justice.